Birinder1469/BankMarketing_CaseStudy/README.md

 ## Problem statement

 The data set from UC Irvine’s Machine Learning Repository [Dataset url](https://archive.ics.uci.edu/ml/datasets/Bank+Marketing) includes direct marketing campaigns (i.e. phone calls) of a Portuguese banking institution.
 The goal is to predict if the client will subscribe a term deposit (indicated in the y variable).
-The task is to create a model that will help this banking institution determine, in advance, clients who will be receptive to such marketing campaigns.
-Clearly state the metric used for this problem.
-The data is related to direct marketing campaigns of a Portuguese banking institution.
-The marketing campaigns were based on phone calls.
-Often, more than one contact to the same client was required, in order to access if the product (bank term deposit) would be (‘yes’) or not (‘no’) subscribed.

 ## Dataset